davipccunha/discordjs-helper/docs-site/docs/intro.md

 }
 ```

-This defines a text chat input command.
-By implementing the [CustomChatInputCommand](./interfaces/custom-chat-input-command.md) interface, we ensure that the _PingCommand_ class has all the necessary attributes and methods to properly define a command.
+This defines a chat input command.
+By implementing the [CustomChatInputCommand](./interfaces/custom-chat-input-command.md) interface, we ensure that the `PingCommand` class has all the necessary attributes and methods to properly define a command.

 ___